Integrating Somatic Techniques in Therapy

 Parts work

 This training is parts work informed.
 It incorporates the understanding that we all have multiple, non-pathologized parts of ourselves.
 Working with parts is an important aspect of effective trauma healing, and it will be addressed throughout the training.
 At Life Architect, we promote Internal Family Systems (IFS), a parts work therapy modality developed by Richard Schwartz.
-Some of our speakers - Janina Fisher and Susan McConnell, among others, are IFS informed or trained and will incorporate the multiplicity paradigm into their teachings.
+Some of our speakers – Frank Anderson and Alexia Rothman, among others, are IFS informed or trained and will incorporate the multiplicity paradigm into their teachings.

 No prior IFS training or experience is required to participate in this training.
 However, if you’d like to learn more about IFS before embarking on this journey with us, you will receive free access to our 12-day online course “Introduction to Internal Family Systems” after enrolling.
 More information is available in the “bonus” section.